gufolabs/gufo_acme/docs/examples/acme_sign.md

 --8<-- "examples/acme_sign.py:11:23"
 ```
 The ACME protocol definition exlicitly notes that client may
-clean up prepared data after the validation. `ACMEClient`
+clean up prepared data after the validation. `AcmeClient`
 allows to add own cleanup code by overriding `cleanup_*`
 methods.
 In our case we're overriding `clear_http_01` method.
 Just like `fulfill_http_01`, it accepts two parameters:

 * `domain` - a domain name.
-* `challenge` - a ACMEChallenge structure, which has
+* `challenge` - a AcmeChallenge structure, which has
     a `token` field, containing challenge token.

 ```  py title="acme_sign.py" linenums="11" hl_lines="13"